viper-00/viper-00/README.md

 - [Cryptopayserver](https://github.com/cryptopayserver00/cryptopayserver): Accept Crypto payments.
 Free, open-source & self-hosted, Crypto payment processor.
 This project provides merchants with support for accepting cryptocurrencies, offering a free, open-source, and automated deployment solution.
 It currently supports multiple major blockchains and cryptocurrencies, including Bitcoin, Ethereum, Solana, Litecoin, and Binance Smart Chain.

-- [Deshop](https://github.com/deshopfun/deshop): Decentralized cryptocurrency exchange.
+- [Deshop](https://github.com/deshopfun/deshop): Decentralized cryptocurrency trading platform.
 The design logic of this project draws inspiration from the [Pumpfun](https://pump.fun) platform, enabling anyone to publish content and sell it in various ways.
 Deshop allows anyone to list their products and conduct online transactions using cryptocurrency.

 - [Predictmarket](https://github.com/viper-00/predictmarket): This project is inspired by [Polymarket](https://polymarket.com) and aims to create a similar prediction market.
 It supports cross-chain operations for all major blockchains and assets, with the goal of becoming the largest prediction market in the world.